Transition Fidalgo is a 501(c)(3), non-profit, all-volunteer organization.

 Phoebe Barnard, Board Member, is a conservation biologist, sustainability strategist, science-policy geek and global change ecologist.
 She is affiliate (full) professor at the University of Washington, chief science and policy officer at the Conservation Biology Institute, and research associate of the African Climate and Development Initiative at the University of Cape Town.
 She’s written three books, numerous book chapters and over 100 scientific and semi-popular papers.
 She lived 4 years in Canada and 34 years in Namibia, South Africa and Sweden, leading national biodiversity and climate change programs, running short courses in Uganda, Kenya and Tanzania, and climate and leadership modules of university undergraduate and master’s programs in Namibia and South Africa.
 In her spare time, she runs and hikes trails, climbs erupting volcanoes, is a community volunteer, explores and travels with her groovy filmmaker husband, and read catastrophe books to make sense of this bizarre crossroad in history.

-Jack Hartt, Administrative Assistant, was born and raised near the shores of the Salish Sea in Seattle.
+was born and raised in Seattle near the shores of the Salish Sea.
 While in college he spent his summers as a fisheries researcher in Alaska, a volunteer at Mount Rainier, a restroom cleaner for the U. S. Forest Service, a backcountry ranger for Rocky Mountain National Park, and an interpreter at Dry Falls in Sun Lakes State Park.
-His University of Washington senior thesis explored the management of Washington State Park’s Puget Sound beaches.
 He spent the next forty years serving in Washington State Parks.
 Deception Pass was Jack’s last state park to call home.
 He retired in 2017 and is at home in the Pacific Northwest.
 He writes a blog called Hiking Close to Home, helps Skagit Land Trust with trail projects, enjoys photography, kayaking, eating pie, and watching sunsets, and loves spending time with family and friends.